Spectacular Sourdough Chocolate Chunk Cookies with Tahini and Spelt.

 • For this recipe we are using a slightly overripe levain fed at 100% hydration.

-If you liked this recipe for sourdough chocolate chunk cookies, check out our recipes for spelt honey cake and red fife apple crisp.
-You could also consider supporting this blog to help us grow.
+If you liked this recipe for sourdough chocolate chunk cookies, check out our recipes for Sourdough S’more Cookies and Sourdough Macadamia Nut and White Chocolate Cookies.

 Leave a Reply